Our service now covers areas all across Canada

 Here, the addition of a bench that also serves as a shelf at the edge of the window, as well as the hanging hammock on the left, allows for different layout options for when you receive your friends!
 On the right, the bike rack solves the problem of storing your bike for the winter, preventing it from being in your way.

 Source: Home-designing & Mydomaine

 Want even more ideas?
-Why not try our quiz which allows you to plan the layout of your future loft!
+Take our quiz to find the best layout for your future loft!

 RenoQuotes.com can help you get quotes for your home renovation project.
 If you submit your project to us, we’ll put you in contact with the appropriate contractors for your project.
 Fill in the form below (it only takes a few minutes), and you will receive quotes from home renovation specialists.